ADuc/Unity_SUPERSELL_Test/README.md

 # Overview
 A Unity project that uses OpenCV to detect and track a user's face using a regular webcam.
-Useful for camera control, AR experiments, or basic motion-tracking demos no VR headset required.
+Useful for camera control, basic motion-tracking demos without requiring an HMD

 # Tech Stack & Versions